DengWen0425/Natural-Language-Processing/project3-Event-Extraction/readme.md

 * CRF method
 <br>
-  This was done by using CRF tools, Check the report file for detailed information.
+    his was done by using CRF tools, Check the report file for detailed information.